AZ-IDD/PDF-Converter-Web-View/README.md

 ## Building the Project

 1. Open the `Installer.iss`
-1. Cahnge the paramter `CodeFile` to you file path
+2. Cahnge the paramter `CodeFile` to you file path
+3. Cahnge the paramter `ThankYou` to your thank you page link
-1. Run `Installer.iss`
+4. Run `Installer.iss`
-1. After run `Installer.iss` you can find the install file on `PDFConverterWebView2/Installers`
+5. After run `Installer.iss` you can find the install file on `PDFConverterWebView2/Installers`

 ## Installation